Elmira Enforcers dispersed for 2021-22 season

 CAN-USA according to Nichols, is still owed up to $200,000 for capital improvements to First Arena based off their last deal.
 Nichols says that no money has been repaid.

-This is a devopling news story, stick with 18 Sports for more details as they become available.
+This is a developing news story, stick with 18 Sports for more details as they become available.